vaharoni/trusted-sandbox/README.md

 ### Docker connection

-Trusted Sandbox uses the `docker-api` gem to communicate with docker. `docker-api`'s default work quite well for a Linux host, and you should be good by omitting `docker_url` and `docker_cert_path` all together.
+Trusted Sandbox uses the `docker-api` gem to communicate with docker. `docker-api`'s defaults work quite well for a Linux host, and you should be good by omitting `docker_url` and `docker_cert_path` all together.

 ```ruby